diegobarquero/studio-challenge/README.md

 Click Take Picture to capture a photo.

-Drag and drop any of the items (wig, glasses, hat) onto your picture.
+Drag and drop any of the items (wigs, eyes, hats) onto your picture.

 Resize or reposition the items as desired.